 A wood lathe– you have many options, and you don’t need to have the largest, most expensive lathe in order to turn beautiful pens, bowls or other items.
 Make sure your lathe comes with a chuck.

 Woodturning chisels (you can’t use regular wood chisels)- There are some excellent low-cost woodturning chisels available to get you started without spending a fortune.
 Carbide-tipped chisels have replaceable tips, so you won’t need a grinder or other sharpening system.

-Sharpening system– If you plan to use traditional woodturning chisels, this is a necessity.
-Dull chisels tear the wood, are dangerous to use, and make woodturning not very fun.
+Sharpening System– If you plan to use traditional woodturning chisels, this is a necessity.
+Dull chisels tear the wood, are dangerous to use, and can take the fun out of woodturning.
 Some woodturning chisels are more difficult to sharpen because of a curved bevel.
 If not done properly, you could really mess up your chisels.

 Some other optional tools and equipment you may find use for are:

 Dust removal– Woodturning can produce a lot of sawdust.
 You can use a mask, or set up some sort of ventilation system or dust removal system.